-In August 2016, the FASB issued a new accounting standard that will make eight targeted changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
-This update is effective on January 1, 2018, and will require adoption on a retrospective basis.
-The Company expects the adoption of this standard to reclassify interest paid upon conversion of its zero-coupon subordinated notes from a financing activity to an operating activity and potentially to impact the classification of deferred acquisition payments depending upon timing and amount of final payout.
+In August 2016, the FASB issued a new accounting standard that makes eight targeted changes to how cash receipts and cash payments are presented and classified in the statement of cash flows.
+The Company adopted this standard on a retrospective basis effective January 1, 2018.
+As a result, the Company reclassified accreted interest paid upon conversion of its zero-coupon subordinated notes from a financing activity to an operating activity for all periods presented.

 In January 2017, the FASB issued a new accounting standard that changes the definition of a business to assist entities with evaluating when a set of transferred assets and activities is a business.
-This update is effective on January 1, 2018, with early adoption permitted.
-The Company is currently evaluating the impact the application of this new standard will have on the consolidated financial statements.
-This adoption of this standard is not expected to have a material impact on the consolidated financial statements.
+The Company adopted this standard effective January 1, 2018.
+The adoption did not have a material impact on the consolidated financial statements.